Carbon monoxide is a dangerous gas produced when heating systems are

 - Cherry-red lips, unusually pale complexion

-- Get the victim out of the building and into fresh air immediately.
+- Get the victim out of the house and into fresh air immediately.

 - Call 911 or emergency medical help at once.

-- Get everyone else out of the building.
+- Get everyone else out of the house.

 - Open the windows.